There are a lot of strange things that you didn’t know you needed knowledge about before you purchased your first car.

 Synthetic oil has a higher rate of expansion and contraction with temperature changes.
 These blends will be much tighter when cold and could expand even more than expected when hot.

 Regular oil will experience normal expansion and contraction, which means you will get around the same readings regardless of temperature.

-Newer cars with electronic oil level controller will only measure the engine oil when it is warm and stays at a flat surface level.
+Newer cars with electronic oil level controllers will only measure the engine oil when it is warm and stays at a flat surface level.
 Therefore it’s recommended to check the engine oil when the engine oil is hot.

-Remember: Engine oil can reach temperatures above 120 degrees, and if you are checking the engine oil when it’s hot be very careful to not burn yourself on either the hot engine parts or the engine oil.
+Remember: Engine oil can reach temperatures above 120 degrees, and if you are checking the engine oil when it’s hot, be very careful to not burn yourself on either the hot engine parts or the engine oil.

 Cold outside temperatures

 Whether you use a synthetic blend or regular oil, checking your car when it is very cold outside will affect your readings.
 To get the best oil readings in single digit weather, you may need to run your engine for a little while before starting the process.
 You can set your car on idle until it warms up, or check your oil after a short drive.

 You should use a completely dry dipstick to check your oil.
 The device is calibrated with minimum and maximum oil levels for easier maintenance and accurate oil replacement.